-We have audited the accompanying financial statements of Bishop Anderson Foundation (a nonprofit organization), which comprise the statement of assets, liabilities, and net assets-modified cash basis as of December 31, 2021, and the related statement of revenues, other support and expenses-modified cash basis for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Bishop Anderson Foundation (a nonprofit organization), which comprise the statement of assets, liabilities, and net assets - modified cash basis as of December 31, 2022, and the related statement of revenues, other support and expenses - modified cash basis and cash flows - modified cash basis for the year then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the assets, liabilities, and net assets of Bishop Anderson Foundation as of December 31, 2021, and its support, revenue, and expenses for the year then ended in accordance with the modified cash basis of accounting as described in Note 2.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the assets, liabilities, and net assets of Bishop Anderson Foundation as of December 31, 2022, and its revenues, other support and expenses and cash flows for the year then ended in accordance with the modified cash basis of accounting as described in Note 2.